NicholasARossi/NicholasARossi.github.io/_posts/2021-04-25-DropoutTensorFlowUncertaintyErrorMNIST.md

 * Notebook necessary to generate all the graphs and more [here](https://github.com/NicholasARossi/UQ_methods/blob/master/notebooks/05_Neural_Network_Uncertainty_Quantification_with_Dropout.ipynb)
 * The rest of the model and helper scripts [here](https://github.com/NicholasARossi/UQ_methods)
 * Previous posts on ensemble methods [here](https://www.rossidata.com/UncertaintyQuantificationandEnsembleLearning)
+* Further reading from the paper that inspired this [here](https://arxiv.org/abs/1506.02142)